Have crowds returned to Sonoma County wineries? Here is what the summer looked like

 Benziger still accepts walk-in visitors because it wants to continue to be accessible to all types of customers beyond well-heeled visitors, he said.
 “That’s been a big reason why we’re seeing more people here,” he said.

-Conversely, the visitor counts at Iron Horse Vineyards in Sebastopol has remained mostly stable though that is because the family-owned winery implemented an appointment-only visitor system in 2019 before the pandemic, said Joy Sterling, chief executive officer.
+Conversely, the visitor counts at Iron Horse Vineyards in Sebastopol have remained mostly stable, though that is because the family-owned winery implemented an appointment-only visitor system in 2019 before the pandemic, said Joy Sterling, chief executive officer.

 “We are not experiencing a drop,” Sterling said.